biosimulations/biosimulations/docs/users/creating-tools.md

         - `about.license`: SPDX license id for the license for the simulation program (e.g., `SPDX:MIT`).
 See SPDX  for a list of licenses and their ids.

         - `about.tags`: Comma-separated list of tags which describe the simulation program (e.g., `rule-based modeling,dynamical simulation,systems biology,BNGL,BioSimulators`).
-Please include the tag BioSimulators.
+Please include the tag `BioSimulators`.

         - `extra.identifiers.biotools`: Optionally, the bio.tools identifier for the simulation program (e.g., `bionetgen`).
-Visit bio.tools  to request an identifier for your simulation program.
+Visit [bio.tools](https://bio.tools) to request an identifier for your simulation program.

         - `maintainer`: Name and email of the person/team who developed the image (e.g., `Jonathan Karr <karr@mssm.edu>`).